WillOram/cyber-incident-management/README.md

 ## Building workstreams

-Work streams should map to objectives / strategies, not aligned pre-existing business units / organisational hierarchies.
+Workstreams should map to objectives / strategies, not aligned to any pre-existing business units / organisational hierarchies.

-Each work stream should have a lead responsible and accountable for the work stream's activities.
+Each workstream should have a lead responsible and accountable for the workstream's activities.

-Where possible the team working on a work stream should work and sit together.
+Where possible the team working on a workstream should work and sit together.

-Processes used by each work stream should be mapped out and communicated.
+Processes used by each workstream should be mapped out and communicated.

 Need to ensure response efforts have the capacity and speed to scale to the size of the incident.

-Example work streams for the strategic organization-wide response
+Example workstreams for the strategic organization-wide response

 * Communications
 * Legal
 * IT Operations